 The greatest scientists are artists as well. – Albert Einstein

 Powerful imaging tools can now capture our world in ways never before contemplated and unintentionally produce aesthetically interesting visual artifacts.
 When viewed through the lens of art, these images can further man’s concept of what it means to be human, enhance our appreciation of the natural world, and enrich our cultural heritage by expanding the definition of what we call art and who we call artists.
-Ultimately, the aim of the AoS enterprise is to create a new symbiosis of the two fields long considered irreconcilable ever since C.P.
-Snow’s pronouncement in the 1950s of the great cultural divide that exists between science and the humanities.
+Ultimately, the aim of Art of Science is to create a new symbiosis of two fields that are essential expressions of human creativity.

 You can explore online galleries of competitions from previous years by clicking on the links below:

 Follow AoS on social media:

 Please contact Jasmin Imran Alsous for more information about current and past exhibits.